GRAF: Multi-turn Jailbreaking via Global Refinement and Active Fabrication: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel multi-turn jailbreaking method that globally refines prompts and actively fabricates dialogue history to increase the likelihood of eliciting harmful responses.
-Our approach effectively jailbreaks six state-of-the-art LLMs, outperforming both existing single-turn and multi-turn baselines.
-Besides, our multi-turn jailbreaking method shifts harmful query representations closer to those of harmless ones, which helps explain the effectiveness of multi-turn attacks.
-In addition, our methods consistently improve the ASR across various path initialization strategies, indicating its stable and reliable performance improvements.
-Finally, our proposed method remains effective against current defense mechanisms, indicating its ability to partially bypass safety filters and expose vulnerabilities in existing defense techniques.
-We hope our work raises awareness of LLMs' vulnerabilities to multi-turn attacks.
+In this paper, we propose a novel multi-turn jailbreaking method, \ourmethod, which globally refines jailbreaking trajectories and actively fabricates dialogue histories to enhance the likelihood of successful jailbreaks. \ourmethod{} effectively compromises six state-of-the-art LLMs, outperforming both single-turn and multi-turn baselines.
+Moreover, our method shifts harmful query representations closer to those of benign queries, offering an explanation for the effectiveness of multi-turn attacks.
+In addition, \ourmethod{} consistently improves ASR across different trajectory initialization strategies, demonstrating stable and reliable performance gains.
+Finally, \ourmethod{} remains effective against existing defense mechanisms, highlighting its robustness under current safeguards.
+We hope this work raises greater awareness of LLMs' vulnerabilities to multi-turn attacks.